 Of all the changes brought on by the Affordable Care Act (ACA), one of the most profound was its effect on the business operations of health payers.
 What was once primarily a business-to-business (B2B) transaction between payers and employers suddenly became a business-to-consumer sale.
-Roughly 13 million of them
+Roughly 13 million of them, in fact.

 To say that most payers were ill-equipped for the sweeping changes it brought is an understatement.
 Almost overnight, payers had to learn how to:

 • Attract and retain millions of individuals who already have expectations for digital and retail-like customer experiences

 • Integrate front office and back office processes to enhance the customer experience and eliminate process gaps along with clerical errors